Skip to content

 Write docs for users, not developers

-• chronicle the evolution of the codebase
+• chronicling the evolution of the codebase

 Information Architecture